 Here’s a look at the math:

-Think of the fund like a Real Estate Investment Trust (REIT).
-If you’re not familiar, a REIT raises money from investors to buy dozens, hundreds or even thousands of real estate properties.
+Think of the fund as a Real Estate Investment Trust (REIT).
+If you’re not familiar, a REIT raises money from investors to buy dozens, hundreds, or even thousands of real estate properties.
 Then, they improve the properties and sell them for a profit.